tianshang486/mysql/intl.en-US/API Reference/Instance management/DeleteDBInstance.md

 When you perform this operation, the instance must meet the following requirements:

 -   The instance is in the running state.
--   The instance is a Pay-As-You-Go type primary instance, read-only instance, disaster recovery instance, or temporary instance.
+-   The instance is a Pay-As-You-Go master instance, read-only instance, disaster recovery instance, or temporary instance.

 ## Debugging {#apiExplorer .section}